alexjilavu29/alexjilavu29/README.md

 - 🔗 LinkedIn: [Alexandru Jilavu](https://www.linkedin.com/in/alexandru-jilavu-b74009233/)

 ## Featured Projects
 Below are some highlights from my portfolio.
 Feel free to explore my repositories to get a sense of my work and approach.
 Most of the repositories on my profile have **an English 🇬🇧 version** and **a Roumanian 🇷🇴 version** of the README.md file, to get a sense of the functionalities and objectives of the project or application displayed.
+🇷🇴 ** Aproape toate repository-urile postate pe profilul meu au o versiune în limba română a descrierii și a modului de utilizare a proiectului.
+Aceasta se poate găsi spre finalul fișierelor de tip ```README.md```. **

 `Thank you for visiting, and I look forward to collaborating on future innovations!`